chazmo03/DKImagePickerController/README.md

 /// Whether to allow capturing a new image/video when other assets are already selected public var allowsCaptureWhenSelected = true

+/// View controller to handle capturing photos/videos.
+If set, will launch this
+/// instead of the built-in DKCamera. public var createCaptureController: (() -> UIViewController)?

 /// The callback block is executed when user pressed the cancel button. public var didCancel: (() -> Void)?